CS - Computer Science

 CS 731.
-Mathematical Foundations for Computer Networking 3 credit hours
+Mathematical Foundations for Computer Networking (3).

 Introductory class on applying various mathematical tools to the field of computer networks and related areas.
 Divided into three phases: phase one covers the fundamentals of probability, statistics and linear algebra required for understanding the core topics to follow.
 Phase two covers the core topics of optimization and queuing theory.
 Phase three briefly covers the advanced topics of game theory and information theory.
 The depth of coverage is sufficient to allow students to read and understand research papers in computer networking and related areas that use these standard techniques.
 Ideas are taught through intuition, mathematically correct formalization and detailed numerical examples.
 Prerequisite: MATH 243.
 Corequisite: CS 464.

 Presents a quantitative performance evaluation of telecommunication networks and systems.
 Includes fundamental digital communications system review; packet communications, queuing theory, OSI, s.25 and SNA layered architectures, stop-and-wait protocol, go-back-N protocol, and high-level data link layer; network layer flow and congestion control, routing, polling and random access, local area networks (LAN); integrated services digital networks (ISDN), and broadband networks.
-Prerequisites: CS 300, IME 254.
+Prerequisite: CS 464.

 Covers topics ranging from physical layer to application layer in the wireless and mobile networking fields.
 Explores physical layer issues of wireless communications, wireless cellular telephony, ad-hoc networks, mobile IP and multicast, wireless LAN (IEEE 802.11), security, Bluetooth and WAP, etc. Imparts general knowledge about wireless communication technologies and ongoing research activities.
 Prerequisite: CS 736.

 Studies the requirements and design of embedded software systems.
-Application of the C programming language in the implementation of embedded systems emphasizing real-time operating systems, interfacing to assembly and high-level languages, control of external devices, task control and interrupt processing.
+Application of the C programming language in implementing embedded systems emphasizing real-time operating systems, interfacing to assembly and high-level languages, control of external devices, task control and interrupt processing.
 Prerequisite: CS 594.